 - Sentence limit.
 He will need to combine sentences, remove sentences, or blend information from two or three sentences into one in order to stay within the confines of a short paragraph of, say, 5-7 sentences.

 Help him identify problems that might not be apparent to him.

-I found it helpful when working with my own son to ask questions that allowed him to answer without making him feel like the ideas were all mine.
+To model writing through conversation, I found it helpful when working with my own son to ask questions that allowed him to answer without making him feel like the ideas were all mine.
 Give options and choices.
-Here’s an example of a dialogue that helps a student hone a paragraph about a favorite stuffed animal.
+Here’s an example of a dialogue that helps a child hone a paragraph about a favorite stuffed animal.